 Why is This a Fail?

 1. If the most compelling thing you can say about your work is how long you have done it, there’s a problem.
 A mediocrity problem.

-2. Your readers might ask themselves, “Hmm, I wonder if that is 17 years of progressively responsible experience or if it’s one year of experience 17 times?”
+2. Your readers might ask, “Was that 17 years of progressively responsible experience?
+Or one year of quiet quitting 17 times?”

-3. If your reader is more than ten years younger than you, they are going to de facto think you are old.
+3. If your reader is more than 10 years younger than you, they’ll de facto think you are old.
+As in, “25 years of experience?
+Wow, he’s as old as my dad.
+That’s old.”

 What if the Posting Specified Years of Experience?

 Format your employment dates well enough that your readers can easily do the math.
-You can see a helpful formatting template here.
+You can see helpful formatting templates here.

 Show Your Progressively Responsible Experience